Walk Through the Mass

 The Commonalities and Differences between Eucharistic Prayers

-You may have noticed that there are several options for the Eucharistic Prayer, which begins after the Sanctus.
+For the Eucharistic Prayer of the Mass, you may have noticed that there are several options the priest can choose.
 Although each Eucharistic Prayer is unique and has particular emphases, each has the same main elements, including the epiclesis, institution narrative and Consecration, anamnesis, oblation, intercessions, and concluding doxology.
-We will cover each element in detail as we continue.
+We will cover each element in detail as we move forward.

 Looking through our current Roman Missal, we find ten Eucharistic Prayers from which the priest can choose.
 The first four (The Roman Canon: Eucharistic Prayer I, along with Eucharistic Prayers II, III, and IV) are probably the most familiar, as they are often included in worship aids and other prayer books.
 The Missal also includes two Eucharistic Prayers for Reconciliation and four Prayers for Masses for Various Needs.
 These options have the following titles: “The Church on the Path of Unity”; “God Guides His Church along the Way of Salvation”; “Jesus, the Way to the Father”; and “Jesus, Who Went About Doing Good.”
 These last four prayers come with suggestions for when they might be appropriate to use; for example, the prayer “Jesus, the Way to the Father” would be a good fit for a Mass “For the Evangelization of Peoples” or “For Persecuted Christians.”
 There are also three Eucharistic Prayers for Masses with children (found in a separate book and prescribed only for Masses in which the majority of the participants are children).